ciebaisf2017/Lab/w09/d04/morning/README.md

 What is the actual output? `Hint` - it's not YOUR fault if `harryPotter.logEscape()` is undefined.
 What happens when we call bind?
 What is bind doing here?

-Write out your answer in English.
+Write out your answer in plain English.

 ### 1.2 More Bind!
 Given the following objects: